janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-1-javascript-version.md

 ## Install Prerequisites

 [Azure Functions require a long term support (LTS) version of **Node.js**](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#node-version).
-Since [the latest version isn't an LTS version](https://nodejs.org/en/about/releases/), we explicit install the previous one, version 10.
+The latest version, version 12, is an LTS version, but it's still quite new, so for now to be safe I recommend sticking version 10, since that's the one that Microsoft mentions in the previous link.
 When installing older versions with [Homebrew](https://brew.sh/) we have to forcibly tell it to set that version to the default one.
 Remember to re-link if you upgrade Node.js.

 ```bash
 $ brew install node@10